 Autumn in Switzerland: The Complete Guide to September, October & November

-Autumn in Switzerland is when the country becomes quieter, slower, and arguably more beautiful than at any other time of year.
-Between September and November, the summer crowds disappear, mountain landscapes turn gold and amber, vineyards glow across the valleys, and the first snow begins returning to the highest Alpine peaks.
-It is the season of scenic train rides through colourful forests, peaceful hiking trails, misty mornings by the lakes, and crisp mountain air across the Swiss Alps.
+Autumn in Switzerland brings cooler weather, fewer crowds, and some of the country’s most beautiful seasonal scenery.
+From September to November, the summer crowds disappear, mountain landscapes turn gold and amber, vineyards glow across the valleys, and the first snow begins returning to the highest Alpine peaks.
+The season is an excellent time for scenic train rides through colourful forests, peaceful hiking trails, misty mornings by the lakes, and crisp mountain views across the Swiss Alps.

 Switzerland wine harvest season